What is a DCO/HPA/AMAX?

 WipeDrive first queries the drive to see if it supports DCO features.
 If it does, it then sends the 'DCO IDENT' command to try and see the size of the drive.
 If that command comes back with nothing, then WipeDrive knows that there is a DCO lock.
 However, it does not know if the DCO size has been altered.
 If a DCO lock is detected, it will show up as 'DCO-Locked: WARNING...' and 'DCO found / removed: No / No' in the log file.
 (See below).
 This is because WipeDrive knows it is locked, but does not know if there is a DCO configured.

-If the 'DCO IDENT' command comes back with a sector size, then you know the DCO is not locked and WipeDrive can wipe it.
+If the 'DCO IDENT' command comes back with a sector size, then you know the DCO is not locked and WipeDrive had full access to the entire drive.
 This will show as 'DCO found / removed: Yes / Yes' in the log file and will not display the warning message.

 How Do You Remove a DCO Lock?